14th Annual Sikaflex "Quick & Dirty" Boat Building Competition to be held September 6th & 7th, 2025.

 Bayles Boat Shop Sponsors Golf Hole for Port Jefferson Rotary Indoor Golf Classic

 The Bayles Boat Shop enthusiastically supports this annual fundraising event by sponsoring a golf hole which is set up at one of Port Jeff's local dining establishments.
-This year, Port Jefferson's newest dining establishment, Castaways, will be our host for this event.
+This year, our host for this event will be Port Jefferson's ever popular Port Bistro & Pub.
 And what better design for a golf hole then our very own Bayles Sloop tied up to the dock.

 This event is always a fun afternoon of golf (putting) and frivolity at some of the Village's most popular eateries and drinking establishments.
 Just the thing to shake off those winter blues and hone your putting skills at the same time!